The higher education system in Denmark – Overview of Danish education levels

 ITU’s main entrance.
 Photo by Fausto Bottini

-The educational degree corresponds to 180 ECTS-credits and will give a student the respective professional knowledge.
+A Bachelor degree corresponds to 180 ECTS-credits and will give a student the respective professional knowledge.
 Moreover, the methodical and theoretical qualifications within a specific field.
 The purpose of the educational degree is to provide the university student with the capabilities to work within a chosen area.

 There are two types of bachelor degrees: a bachelor of arts (BA) and a bachelor of science (BSc).
 You can typically do a BA within the areas of arts, languages, humanities, social sciences, history, communications, and etc. On the other hand, a BSc typically covers the areas of natural sciences, business and management, engineering, mathematics, informatics, and etc.